 The vast majority of Central Asian surveys are single cross-sections.
 There are a number of repeated cross-sections, for example the Living Standards Measurement Study (LSMS) surveys conducted in Kyrgyzstan during the 1990s or the Life in Transition surveys conducted in 2006 and 2010 across all Central Asian countries except Turkmenistan.
-Very little panel data, i.e. data that is collected from the same households or individuals at different points in time, have been gathered.
-The household budget surveys and the labor force surveys, conducted by respective national statistical agencies, are usually (rotating) household panels.3 However, our experience, from working with some of these surveys, is not too promising in terms of studying households' well-being and behavior over time.
+Very little panel data, i.e. data that are collected from the same households or individuals at different points in time, have been gathered.
+The household budget surveys and the labor force surveys, conducted by respective national statistical agencies, are usually (rotating) household panels.
+However, our experience, from working with some of these surveys, is not too promising in terms of studying households' well-being and behavior over time.
 This is because the surveys include a limited range of topics, lack unique individual identifiers, and, in some cases, even lack unique household identifiers.
-For example, the Kyrgyz Integrated Household Survey (KIHS), which is the successor survey of the household budget survey in Kyrgyzstan, collects very detailed information on household consumption and expenditure (Esenaliev, et al., 2011).
-Every household fills in a diary on food consumption, covering more than 150 food items, for two weeks during each quarter of the year.
-In addition, information on expenditure for non-food items and services is collected during quarterly interviews.
-However, other topics, such as migration and remittances, which are highly relevant for a household's level of well-being in Kyrgyzstan, are covered only to a limited extent.
+For example, the Kyrgyz Integrated Household Survey (KIHS), which is the successor survey of the Household Budget Survey in Kyrgyzstan, collects very detailed information on household consumption and expenditure (Esenaliev et al., 2011).
+Every household fills in a diary on food